ltfschoen/vyper-test/README.md

 * Make changes to examples/crowdfund.v.py in the Text Editor.
 The changes will also be reflected in the Docker Container.

 * Terminal #1 - Repeat the previous command to try and re-compile the Vyper contract

+* Follow steps in Chapter 0 to clone my repo and make the files accessible in the container

 ## Chapter 2 - Docker Containers and Images (Show/Delete) <a id="chapter-2"></a>